Skip to main content

 About the IPSASB

-The IPSASB develops accounting standards and guidance for use by public sector entities.
-It receives support (both direct financial and in-kind) from the Asian Development Bank, the Chartered Professional Accountants of Canada, the New Zealand External Reporting Board, and the governments of Canada and New Zealand.
+The International Public Sector Accounting Standards Board (IPSASB) works to strengthen public financial management globally through the development of accrual-based International Public Sector Accounting Standards® (IPSAS®) and other guidance for use by governments and other public sector entities.
+It receives support from the Asian Development Bank, the Chartered Professional Accountants of Canada, the New Zealand External Reporting Board, and the governments of Canada and New Zealand.
 The structures and processes that support the operations of the IPSASB are facilitated by the International Federation of Accountants (IFAC).
 For copyright, trademark, and permissions information, please go to permissions or contact permissions@ifac.org.

 About the Public Interest Committee